 - Inform the Respondent of his/her rights under the Honor Code or Employee Code of Conduct.

-- Present the allegations and provided the Respondent the opportunity to respond.
+- Present the allegations and provide the Respondent the opportunity to respond.

 - Give the Respondent the opportunity to submit a written statement and evidence to contest the allegations.